Guidelines for making an application

 10. FEEDBACK

-The feedback section is optional and can be skipped on the application form.
 We want to continuously improve our grant application process, so we invite you to give us your views.
-Your feedback will not affect the evaluation of your application and will not be visible to the evaluator.
+The feedback section is optional and will not be visible to the evaluator.

 Kone Foundation aims to promote accessibility in its grant applications.
 In the feedback section, you can raise any comments, suggestions or concerns you may have, for example, regarding disabilities when using the application guidelines or the application form.
 Responses will be treated anonymously and confidentially by the Foundation.